 - 1. The auditor's report expresses an unmodified opinion on the consolidated financial statements of the Organization. - 2.
-No instances of material weaknesses and one instance of significant deficiency related to the audit of the consolidated financial statements required to be reported in accordance with Government Auditing Standards were disclosed during the audit. - 3.
+No instances of material weaknesses or significant deficiencies related to the audit of the consolidated financial statements required to be reported in accordance with Government Auditing Standards were disclosed during the audit. - 3.
 No instances of noncompliance material to the consolidated financial statements of the Organization, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit.